GiovanniSorice/MLProject/README.md

 Then the for the CMake files give:
  `cmake ..`

-In the end to build the project with:
+In the end to build the project type:
  `cmake --build .`

 If all the process is done correctly a */bin* folder is created with a binary file inside.
 This file can be executed with: